Navigating health reform

 On July 30, 2019, the Centers for Medicare & Medicaid Services (CMS) released the fiscal year (FY) 2020 final skilled nursing facility (SNF) rule.

 The following includes a high level overview of key provisions of the final rule (CMS-1718-F).

 SNF payment and policy updates

-CMS indicates the proposed FY 2020 SNF PPS rule would increase payments rates to SNFs in the aggregate by $887 million, and decrease payments to SNFs under the Valued-Based Payment program by $213.6 million.
+CMS indicates the final FY 2020 SNF PPS rule will increase payments rates to SNFs in the aggregate by $851 million, and decrease payments to SNFs under the Valued-Based Payment program by $213.6 million.

 Patient-Driven Payment Model (PDPM)

 CMS finalized redefining group therapy in the SNF Part A setting.
 Effective October 1, 2019, group therapy will be defined as a qualified rehabilitation therapist or therapy assistant treating two to six patients at the same time who are performing the same or similar activities.
 Also effective October 1, 2019, CMS will establish a 25 percent cap for concurrent and group therapy.
 This is to monitor and help prevent an overutilization of group therapy under PDPM.